Berlin Brandenburg International School

-BBIS Berlin Brandenburg International School is an International Baccalaureate (IB) World School.
-Established in 1990 in Potsdam, Germany, the school is now located in Kleinmachnow, situated between Berlin and Potsdam, approximately 17 kilometers (11 miles) from central Berlin and 20 kilometers (12 miles) from Potsdam.
-English is the primary language of instruction across all subjects, including mathematics, drama, humanities, design technology, music, and visual art.
-The school comprises Early Education, Primary, and Secondary levels, and its leadership team includes Beth Dressler (CEO) and Achim Härtling (COO).
-BBIS serves about 915 students.
+BBIS Berlin Brandenburg International School is an IB World School.
+The school was established 1990 in Potsdam, Germany, but is now located in Kleinmachnow, between Berlin and Potsdam, 17 km to Berlin (Mitte) and 20 km to Potsdam.
+English is the language of instruction at BBIS, meaning that all subjects, including mathematics, drama, humanities, design technology, music, visual art, etc. are taught in English.
+The school is divided into Early Education, Primary and Secondary School.

-Programs

-BBIS offers educational programs for students aged 3 to 19.
-The curriculum includes:
+BBIS Berlin Brandenburg International School is led by Beth Dressler (CEO) and Achim Härtling (COO).
+Around 915 students are enrolled.